Everest Rapid Expedition

 Gears and Equipment

 The Everest expedition with Lobuche Peak is undoubtedly challenging.
-It requires a certain set of gears and equipment.
+It requires a certain set of gear and equipment.
 Here is a list of gear and equipment to bring for the trip.

 Climbing Gears